toombs-caeman/toombs-caeman.github.io/inbox.md

     * autonomy
     * mission
 * traps (newport)
-    *
 * social proof

 ### Fearful Words
-Few people will not abide liars, the weak willed, or idiots in serious conversation.
+Few people will abide liars, the weak willed, or idiots in serious conversation.
 The habits of speech common in these types of people take power away from their words.
 These habits all have fear as a common root.

 1. The fear of being left out leads to a desire to look good and to be affirmed.
 This can lead to one-upmanship,